 Being one of the Elders of the Universe, the Grandmaster possesses The Power Primordial, residual energy from the Big Bang.
 He spent years training with it, and it granted him several superhuman capabilities, including mental (superhuman intellect and psionics), physical and energy manipulation (which he can use to resurrect the dead and manipulate the matter of objects as he chooses).

-Thanks to his games, En Dwi was the hand behind many battles in the Marvel universe.
+En Dwi was the hand behind many battles in the Marvel universe, thanks to his games.
 For example, he was the cause of a crossover battle between the Avengers and the Justice League.
 Those who play against him can be sure that he will never cheat and that he will always stay true to his word (although some characters like Kang the Conqueror learned the hard way that he tends to be quite literal when he makes his promises, so one ought to be careful of their wording).

 He was known initially as Galan, a member of the Taa-an people who decided to travel to the centre of the universe, where he came across the cosmic egg and the Sentience of the Universe.
 He entered the Cosmic Egg and was reborn into the Marvel Universe as Galactus, the Devourer of Worlds.

-Galactus (who has unlimited cosmic power) has an insatiable hunger which he appeases by consuming the energy of different planets (in other words, he eats entire planets).
-To find suitable planets, he appoints Heralds, who he empowers with the Power Cosmic and sends them to scout ahead.
-His most famous herald was the Silver Surfer, and one time he even appointed Deadpool (who he got rid of almost immediately because of how annoying he was).
+Galactus (who has unlimited cosmic power) has an insatiable hunger, which he appeases by consuming the energy of different planets (in other words, he eats entire planets).
+To find suitable planets, he appoints Heralds, whom he empowers with the Power Cosmic and sends them to scout ahead.
+His most famous herald was the Silver Surfer and one time, he even appointed Deadpool (who he got rid of almost immediately because of how annoying he was).

-Besides possessing the Power Cosmic and having almost limitless godlike powers, Galactus is also an omnipotent entity with immeasurable power.
-At his most powerful, the Devourer of Worlds was able to battle against four Mad Celestials.
+Besides possessing the Power Cosmic and having almost limitless god-like powers, Galactus is also an omnipotent entity with immeasurable power.
+The Devourer of Worlds could battle against four Mad Celestials at his most potent.
 As a result, the Nova Corps has declared him a universe-level threat.

 Ask the Fantastic Four; Galactus definitely deserves a place on the list of the strongest and most powerful Marvel characters ever created.